PedroDnT/cliodynamics/America/1/README.md

 <a href="https://www.statista.com/statistics/195943/birth-rate-in-the-united-states-since-1990/">Birth Rate from 1990</a>

-<a href="https://www.statista.com/statistics/269967/urbanization-in-the-united-states/">Urbanization in America from 1790</a>
+<a href="https://www.statista.com/statistics/269967/urbanization-in-the-united-states/">Urbanization in America in 1970</a>

 <a href="https://www.macrotrends.net/countries/USA/united-states/tariff-rates">Tariff rate from 1990</a>